 The CLNR project benefited hugely from the active participation of a major energy supplier.
-Indeed, much of the customer-facing aspects of the project would have been impossible without this.
-However, all those involved in the project have been mindful of the need to avoid the project itself or Northern Powergrid as the project leader appearing to recommend or give marketing support to British Gas as an energy supplier.
+Indeed, much of the customerfacing aspects of the project would have been impossible without this.
+However, all those involved in the project were mindful of the need to avoid promoting or endorsing British Gas as an energy supplier.